Mikeroddy0467/KeyGrab/Readme.txt

 	type "airmon-ng start (name of managed mode card)" and type in "airmon-ng" to find out monitor mode card name.
 -Change the script based on your network card and desired location to save files.
 -For ethical testing only.

+How it works:
+	This will execute a series of aircrack commands.
+It will first place your wireless card in monitor mode to pick up wifi signals.
+Then it will assign a random MAC address to your wireless card.
+The program will then take in your targets information you provide.
+This will then restart the wireless card in the correct channel of your target, and attempt a deauthentication attack.
+If it is successful, you will see "handshake captured" in the right corner of the new terminal window.
+CTRL + C to quit.
+Your files should be saved in the location specified in the script.